JoshMcKin/connection_manager/README.md

     User::Slave1.first => returns results from slave_1_user_data_development
     User::Slave2.where(['created_at BETWEEN ? and ?',Time.now - 3.hours, Time.now]).all => returns results from slave_2_user_data_development

-For a more elegant implementation, connection_manager also add class methods to your main model following the same naming standard as the subclass creation.
+For a more elegant implementation, ConnectionManager also add class methods to your main model following the same naming standard as the subclass creation.

     User.slave_1.first  => returns results from slave_1_user_data_development
     User.slave_2.where(['created_at BETWEEN ? and ?',Time.now - 3.hours, Time.now]).all  => returns results from slave_2_user_data_development

-Finally connection_manager creates an addional class method that shifts through your available slave connections each time it is called using a different connection on each action.
+Finally, ConnectionManager creates an addional class method that shifts through your available slave connections each time it is called using a different connection on each action.

     User.slave.first  => returns results from slave_1_use_data_development